 Zoo/science education, outreach, and research has also been a passion of Caroline's since she was an undergraduate student.
 During her time at UGA, she has developed a working relationship with staff at Zoo Atlanta in Atlanta, GA.
 She collaborates with keepers to conduct research investigating tool use in western lowland gorillas (Gorilla gorilla), and with educators and researchers to explore methods of science communication, teaching, and learning.

 In addition to her research as a graduate student, Caroline enjoys mentoring undergraduate students as Undergraduate Research Assistants (URAs) in her affiliated lab.
-She currently advises four URAs at UGA, and three past URAs still in the Athens/Atlanta area:
+She currently advises numerous URAs at UGA, Emory University, Georgia State, Georgia Tech, and at Zoo Atlanta.

 Caroline is a fifth year graduate student pursuing her Ph.D. in comparative psychology under the direction of Dr. Dorothy Fragaszy in the UGA Primate Cognition and Behavior Laboratory.